Understanding Attention Deficit Hyperactivity Disorder (ADHD)

 How and by whom is ADHD diagnosed?

 ADHD is a complex condition with a range of potential symptoms.
 Some symptoms can present as a result of other conditions or difficulties, which can make the process of assessing ADHD challenging.
-It is a medical condition and diagnosis therefore needs to be made by a medical professional which, depending on the person’s age, could be a paediatrician or a psychiatrist.
+It is a medical condition and diagnosis therefore needs to be made by a medical professional such as a Child and Adolescent Psychiatrist.

 In order for a child or young person to be diagnosed with ADHD, they must exhibit 6 or more symptoms of inattention, or 6 or more symptoms of hyperactivity and impulsivity.
 Such symptoms, outlined by the NHS, are below.